What You Should Know About Living Wills

 2. What is meant by life-sustaining treatment?

-Life-sustaining treatment generally refers to nutrition and hydration administered by invasive procedures, antibiotics, respirators, pacemakers, renal dialysis, or any other mechanical devices designed to assist the functioning of organs; transfusion of blood and blood products; and in the event of cardiac or cardiopulmonary arrest, resuscitative procedures.
+Life-sustaining treatment generally refers to nutrition and hydration administered by invasive procedures, antibiotics, respirators, pacemakers, renal dialysis, or any other mechanical devices designed to assist the functioning of organs; transfusion of blood and blood products; and in the event of cardiac or cardiopulmonary arrest, resuscitation procedures.

 If desired, the Living Will can be drafted to direct the continued use of some life-sustaining treatment no matter the situation, such as hydration only.